4forces/project1/README.md

 3. CMC logo does not center, stays on right when mobile size.
     - @ large screen size, logo shifts to left
     -  This are after adding .container
+4. footer bar is in the middle of the screen